TheMineWay/balancia/docs/docs/nestflux/getting-started/database-development.md

 # 🛢️ Database Development

-A comprehensive guide to working with the database layer in NestFlux using MySQL and Drizzle ORM.
+A comprehensive guide to working with the database layer in NestFlux using Postgres and Drizzle ORM.

 ## 🎯 Development Philosophy